scoulomb/docker-doctor/README.md

 oc exec -it docker-doc-dev -- nslookup google.fr
 ````

+We use the form ["without entrypoint override"](#and-without-entrypoint-override-k-run) where I replace /bin/sh by instruction.
 To make some space on your machine

 ````shell script
 docker system prune
 ````

+## I have a connectivity issue, where to start?

+Usually connexion issue can be due to:
+- a firewall rule (roule is source ip, destination ip and **port**),
+- a Kubernetes network policy .
+- Or hides network issue ([overalapping subnet](https://live.paloaltonetworks.com/t5/general-topics/overlapping-subnets-in-virtual-router-and-nat/td-p/199902)).

 ## Link other projects